fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/advanced_award_search/spending_by_award_count.md

         "grants": 0,
         "loans": 0,
         "contracts": 0,
+        "idv": 0,
         "direct_payments": 1,
         "other": 0
     }
 }
 ```
 **Response Documentation**
-The result set always returns how many grants, loans, contracts, direct payments, and other awards are returned with the specified filters.
+The result set always returns how many grants, loans, contracts, idvs, direct payments, and other awards are returned with the specified filters.

 ### Response (JSON) - Subawards